 Dedication: An acceptance process undertaken to provide reasonable assurance that a commercial-grade item to be used as a basic component will perform its intended safety function and, in this respect, is deemed equivalent to an item designed and manufactured under an Appendix B, quality assurance program.
 This assurance is achieved by identifying the critical characteristics of the item (not required in like-for-like replacements) and verifying its acceptability by inspections, tests, or analyses performed by the purchaser or third-party dedicating entity after delivery (Method 1), supplemented as necessary by one or more of the following: commercial-grade surveys (Method 2), product inspections or witness at hold points at the manufacturer's facility (Method 3), and analysis of historical records for acceptable performance (Method 4).
 In all cases, the dedication process must be conducted in accordance with the applicable provisions of Appendix B.

+Counterfeit, Fraudulent, and Suspect items (CFSI): Items that are intentionally manufactured or altered to imitate a legitimate product without the legal right to do so (Counterfeit); intentionally misrepresented with the intent to deceive (Fraudulent); or reasonably suspected of being Counterfeit or Fraudulent (Suspect).

 Engineering Judgment: A process of logical reasoning performed by a qualified individual that leads from stated premises to a conclusion.
 This process should be supported by sufficient documentation to permit verification by a qualified individual.